jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/40 - The Life Star.md

 Have to integrate the next several chapters into a Life Star sequence, and use these topics as filters, toggles, moons of Jupiter, to showcase a ruling philosophy that, like a physicist and biologist does today, uses science to find the truth, not personal opinions absent of better sensory input like telescopes, microscopes and such...

 - There's something about Life Star, and Sun, and knowledge, telling us the age/rules.
 The Sun tell us our age in revolutions, but Life Star tells us our scientific age.
+- Notably, once Techvolution frees people to choose their own tools, it's the majic of millions of people, that builds our Life Star.

 ==

+That damn Obi-Wan.
+He probably turned into a ghost like in the movie and went on vacation or wherever.
+But no worries.
+For I am Skywalker, the person destined to save the galaxy and bring balance to human evolution.
+So here we go.
+We're going to build the Life Star.

-Light is the opposite of dark.
-Full is the opposite of empty.
-Frozen is the opposit of wet.
+Light is the opposite of dark the same way full is the opposite of empty.
 Knowing one, defines the other.
-The Death Star is a rule book written by Sith Lords, bent on keeping power for themselves.
+The Death Star is a rule book written by Sith Lords.
 The Life Star is the opposite of the Death Star.

 So what is it?
-The Life Star is a rule book no one controls.
+The Life Star is a rule book no one can control.
 Rules can't be added, fudged, or abused, only uncovered.
 Happily, we already use this rule book.
-It has helped us truly understand our world in areas like chemistry, biology and physics.
-Of course this rule book is Nature.
+It has helped us truly understanding our world in areas like chemistry, biology and physics.
+Of course I'm speaking about Nature.

-And of course we learned Nature with the evolution of our cyborgology.
-It was microscopes, telescopes, and all the other scientific tools, that merged with our natural senses, to probe Nature, and let us uncover its rules in every more detail.
+And of course we learned Nature with tools.
+It was microscopes, telescopes, and all the other scientific tools that merged with our natural senses, to probe Nature, and let us uncover its rules in every more detail.

-These tools slowly undercut Darth Kings divinity.
-Now our digital tools under cut not only Darth Blockbuster's, but also his ability to make future Death Stars.
-Because once we build the Life Star, there's no room left for its opposite.
+Unlocking Nature's rules slowly undercut Darth Kings divinity.
+Now our digital tools under cut not only Darth Blockbuster's, but also the Sith's ability to make future Death Stars.
+Because once we build the Life Star, there's no room left for human made rules.
+The only rule will be natural selection of our own tools with unhindered Techvolution.

-I'll explain this all by asking you a question you can't answer.
+I'll explain the Life Star by asking you a question you can't answer.
 How old are you?

 ## The Life Star's First Brick